calebclayreagor/DELAY/README.md

                 --max_epochs 100
 ```

-### Predicting gene regulation across all TF-target pairs using the finetuned models
+### Predicting gene regulation across all TF-target pairs using finetuned models

 ```
 # To prepare mini-batches of all possible TF-target pairs from the single-cell dataset